 The passport is the evidence of the HCP's learning, assessment and proficiency in IV therapy.
-On achievement of the IV Therapy Passport, the HCP can administer IV medication to patients and transfer to another organisation with these skills without the need to retrain.
+On achievement of the 'IV Therapy Passport', the HCP can administer IV medication to patients and transfer to another organisation with these skills without the need to retrain.

 In the new organisation, the HCP, alongside the educational supervisor, will need to identify if and where their IV therapy skills need to develop to meet the requirements of the next role.
-This conversation should be recorded on the Transfer Conversation Record, on page 33 (appendix 1) of this document.
+This conversation should be recorded on the 'Transfer conversation record', appendix 1 of this document.

-Moving on to Step 3 Practice Learning and Assessment
+Moving on to step 3 practice learning and assessment

-Prior to commencing practice learning and assessment and to using the IV PLAD for the pathway, the HCP must have completed Step 1 (access learning) and passed Step 2 (assess knowledge) of the IV Therapy Passport pathway.
-Documentation of this achievement is recorded in the Record of Education and Knowledge Assessment below and is then available for future reference.
+Prior to commencing practice learning and assessment and to using the IV PLAD for the pathway, the HCP must have completed step 1 (access learning) and passed step 2 (assess knowledge) of the 'IV Therapy Passport' pathway.
+Documentation of this achievement is recorded in the 'Record of education and knowledge assessment' below and is then available for future reference.

-Progress to the IV Practice Learning and Assessment Document (IV PLAD) must be authorised by the person's educational supervisor.
+Progress to practice learning and assessment must be authorised by the person's educational supervisor.
 This person may be the line manager, practice educator or educational supervisor at University.
-This is achieved by full completion of the record of learning and knowledge assessment:
+This is achieved by full completion of this 'record of learning and knowledge assessment':